Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

 - As a **first time visitor**, I want to be able to filter to only see products of certain categories
     - On the product page there is a filter section underneath the landing image which is visible on all screen sizes.
 This allows the user to filter to product types.

+#### Registered User:
+**The goals of the first time visitor apply to the registered user with the exception of being able to register.**
+- As a **registered user**, I want to be able to login and logout with ease
+    - In both the navbar and footer are links to the login page and once logged in these change to logout.
+- As a **registered user**, I want to be able to view my profile information
+    - Once logged in, the user has a link in the navbar to their profile.
+Within it they can view any recipes they have added as well as their user information.
+- As a **registered user**, I want to update my profile information
+    - From the profile page, the user can click a link to edit their profile.
+This loads a modal with options to edit their first name, last name and email.
+- As a **registered user**, I want to be able to add my own recipes for all to see
+    - Once logged in, users have the option of adding a recipe in the navbar.
+From this page the user can add a recipe with a dynamic amount of ingridients and steps.
+- As a **registered user**, I want to be able to update my recipes that I have already added
+    - From the users profile page they can see a list of all their recipes, displayed next to the recipe is a link to 'edit' their recipe.
+They can fill out the form and the recipe will be updated.
+- As a **registered user**, I want to be able to delete my recipes if I no longer want to share them
+    - From the same profile page, next to the edit button, the user has the ability to delete any recipes they no longer want.
 ---

 ### Fixed Bugs